dependency-check/dependency-check-sonar-plugin/examples/multi-module-maven-runner/README.md

 Example Multi-Module Maven Project
 =====================================

-Integrates [OWASP Dependency-Check] analysis and reporting into SonarQube v5.1 or higher in a multi-module Maven project.
+Integrates [Dependency-Check] analysis and reporting into SonarQube v5.1 or higher in a multi-module Maven project.

 Note: The Sonar Maven plugin is not used in this project.
 It appears there may be issues when using it along with the Dependency-Check SonarQube plugin.
 Therefore, this project demonstrates the scanning of a multi-module Maven